Big3: Julius Erving Championship Trophy

 The Trilogy took home the Big3's inaugural championship trophy in 2017.
-In 2018, the league's trophy was named in honor of basketball hall of fame inductee (and current Tri-state head coach) Julius Erving.
+In 2018, the league's trophy was named in honor of Basketball Hall of Fame inductee (and current Tri-state head coach) Julius Erving.
 The Power were awarded the trophy in 2018.
 The Triplets were awarded the trophy in 2019.
 The Trilogy were awarded their second & third trophy in 2021 & 2022.
+The Enemies were awarded the trophy in 2023 and Bivouac were awarded the trophy for the first time in 2024.

 Player and coach awards

 Annually, players in the Big3 are given an opportunity to nominate and vote for fellow players and coaches in several awards categories.
 The results of the Big3's awards are announced shortly before the championship game.
 Award categories include Most Valuable Player, Coach of the Year, 4th Man, and Defensive Player of the Year, among others.

 Broadcasting

-For the 2017 season, Fox Sports 1 carried the 8 weeks of the regular season and the playoffs on tape delay, while Fox broadcast the championship game live.
+For the 2017 season, Fox Sports 1 carried the eight weeks of the regular season and the playoffs on tape delay, while Fox broadcast the championship game live.
 Gus Johnson was the regular play-by-play announcer, though Brian Custer filled-in occasionally, Jim Jackson handled color commentary and Michael Rapaport was the sideline reporter.